jonwalstedt/vigorjs.componentmanager/public/docs/filter.md

   </tbody>
 </table>

 To actually filter on those properties you call the refresh method and pass a filter object.
-Calling the method without the filter object will create all instances at once - assuming that their targets are available.
+Calling the method without the filter will create all instances at once - assuming that their targets are available.

 The filtering process is inclusive, it always tries to include instanceDefinitions unless some filter fail.
 That means that if a instanceDefinition does not have the necessary property to match a certain filter it will, by default, still pass the filter (ex if you filter using the url property and a instanceDefinition does not have a urlPattern the url filter would be ignored and the instance would be created).